NGC 1634 - Elliptical Galaxy in Taurus

-NGC 1634 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1634 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1634 - Elliptical Galaxy in Taurus is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1634 - Elliptical Galaxy in Taurus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 1634